 - Please login via our website and complete the full application form.
-The form should be printed, signed and returned to us with an initial payment of 500.00GBP or should be signed online using Docusign.
+The delcaration form should be printed, signed and returned to us with an initial payment of 500.00GBP or should be signed online.
 Please see the paragraph on Payments for information on how to pay.
 Please let us know if you require an invoice for your bank to release payment.

-- If the student is a non-EU student we will send you a visa letter from Academic Summer to support the student’s visa application.
+- We will send you a visa letter on request from Academic Summer to support the student’s visa application.
 Please note that we can only issue visa letters once we have received the initial payment for the course.
 If you require a hard copy of the letter there will be a £75 charge to cover courier expenses.

 - Make the final payment of the full fee for the course at least 5 weeks before the date the course starts.